Qcent/NetJoy/JoyReceiver++/README.md

 ## Examples
 **Example Usage:**

-To run JoyReceiver++ with default settings, simply execute the following command:
+To run JoyReceiver++ tUI with default settings, simply execute the following command:

 ```
-JoyReceiver++
+'JoyReceiver++ tUI'
 ```

-To specify the port to listen on and output latency, use the `-p/--port` and '-l/--latency' options:
+To specify the port to listen on, use the `-p/--port`option:

 ```
-JoyReceiver++ -p 8080 -l
+'JoyReceiver++ tUI' -p 8080
 ```

 **Note:** You can safely quit the program at any time by pressing `Ctrl + C` in the console window.